Generalized parton distributions and gravitational form factors at large momentum transfer: SCET formulation of the Feynman contribution

 which both scale as $1/t^2$, but are factorized differently, \eqref{eq: hard scattering} and \eqref{eq: Hq fact 2}.
 An important caveat, first observed in \cite{Kivel:2012mf}, is that $H_q^{\rm hard}$ contains end-point divergences coming from the overlap region between soft and collinear modes.
 This implies that only the sum (\ref{sum}) is well-defined and consequently $H_q^{\rm Feyn}$ must also be divergent.
 However, the end-point divergences can be regulated using a suitable regulator, resulting in an additional scheme dependence that cancels between $H_q^{\text{hard}}$ and $H_q^{\text{Feyn}}$.
 In other words, $H_q^{\rm Feyn}$ is well-defined up to this scheme dependence.
-One may argue that since the divergence occurs at two-loops (meaning an ${\cal O}(\alpha_s(\sqrt{-t})^4)$ term in $H_q^{\rm hard}$), this dependence is negligible.
+One may argue that since the divergence occurs at two-loops (meaning an order $\alpha_s(\sqrt{-t})^4$ term in $H_q^{\rm hard}$), this dependence is negligible.
 Note that this is not guaranteed without actually constructing a definite regularization, which is beyond the scope of this paper.
-Our main conclusion of this section is not influenced by this, however, since, as we will discuss shortly, it involves a ratio of form factors where $f_1^q$ cancels.